An Austrian Jewish survivor describes to General Dwight Eisenhower the use of the gallows in the camp.

 Understanding and Preventing Genocide

 Located in the Department of History, the Center for Holocaust and Genocide Studies (CHGS) tasks include enhancing the cadet curriculum, developing faculty, advancing scholarship, and solidifying West Point’s reputation as the nation’s preeminent leader development institution.
-As it is central to the Academy’s mission of educating and inspiring cadets, the center has developed an advanced, historically-based, but highly multidisciplinary cadet curriculum.
-This primary components of this initiative are two new elective courses, which will be offered beginning in 2013:
+As it is central to the Academy’s mission of educating and inspiring cadets, the Center has developed an advanced, historically-based, but highly multidisciplinary cadet curriculum.
+This primary components of this initiative are two new elective courses, piloted in the 2013-14 academic year, and scheduled to be offered annually beginning in 2016:

-Both courses will integrate concepts and faculty from a variety of academic disciplines.
-This will promote the center’s other primary curricular task: to assist and encourage faculty in other academic departments to integrate Holocaust- and genocide-related lessons into existing courses.
-The center has already helped create new material for West Point’s courses on Military and Constitutional Law, Introduction to Psychology, and the History of the Military Art, and West Point’s capstone course for officership.
-Faculty teaching required courses in Law and Psychology at the Air Force and Naval Academies, and several Professors of Military Science in Reserve Officer Training Corps programs have also begun to assimilate CHGS developed products.
+Both courses integrate concepts and faculty from a variety of academic disciplines.
+This promotes the Center’s other primary curricular task: to assist and encourage faculty in other academic departments and at other service academies to integrate Holocaust and genocide-related lessons into existing courses.
+The Center has already helped create new material for West Point’s courses on Military and Constitutional Law, Introduction to Psychology, Philosophy, and the History of the Military Art, and West Point’s capstone course for officership.
+Faculty teaching courses in Law, History, Economics, and/or Psychology at the Air Force, Naval, and Coast Guard Academies, and several Professors of Military Science in Reserve Officer Training Corps programs have also begun to utilize CHGS developed products.
 This integration will not only provide cadets and midshipmen with a more comprehensive understanding of genocide, but it will also aid in faculty development, further faculty research, and inter-academy intellectual exchange.
-In addition to course work, West Point cadets and faculty will benefit from numerous research and travel opportunities the CHGS will offer in partnership with:
+In addition to course work, West Point cadets and faculty benefit from numerous research and travel opportunities the CHGS has offered or plans to offer in partnership with:

-- Army commands, including African Command, European Command, and the Army War College
+• Army commands, including African Command, Pacific Command, European Command

 Expanding West Point’s Reach